mialana/amyliu.dev/src/content/projects/GLSL_Pathtracer/index.md

 3. Demonstrated support for a wide range of BRDF materials—including dielectrics and microfacets—by accurately rendering scenes with diverse reflective and transmissive properties, such as glass and metal, using physically correct `Kd` and `Ks` parameters.
 4. Validated correctness and flexibility using standard benchmarks including the Cornell Box and Veach scenes, as well as custom scenes with varying environment lighting and complex material setups.
 5. Enabled support for arbitrary HDR environment maps by incorporating spherical environment sampling into the light integrator pipeline.
+6. Added a GUI selector that allows users to switch between integration methods (`Naive`, `Direct`, `DirectMIS`, and `Full`) at runtime without restarting the application.
+This enhancement improves workflow efficiency and enables real-time visual comparison of integration results.

 ## Next Steps